 Energy and Sustainability Division

-The Energy and Sustainability division is responsible for the planning, evaluating and administering the County-wide Energy Management and Sustainability Program.
+The Energy and Sustainability Division is part of the General Services Department of the County of Sonoma.
+This division is responsible for planning, evaluating and administering the County-wide Energy Management and Sustainability Program.
 Services include long and short range energy and green procurement strategies, effective and efficient energy use and sustainability practices, and County employee commute reduction planning.

 Energy & Sustainability Programs